alsalafiyyah/alsalafiyyah.github.io/_posts/sects/2020/2020-08-2-the-magi-qadariyyah.md

 publisher: "alsalafiyyah@icloud.com"
 source: "Fatawa Al-Shaykh Ibn Baz vol 28"
 category: [sects]
-hijri: Dhul-Hijjah 13, 1441
+tags: [ibn-baz]
-locale: en
+hijri: "Dhul-Hijjah 13, 1441"
 lang: en
-note: false
+translation: false
 summary: "The Magi of the Muslim Ummah are Al-Qadariyyah who denied Predestination and went astray in this regard, saying that matters are not known to Allah before their occurrence."
 muftis:
   shaykh: